-A process consists of an address space containing the program text and data, and a number of process attributes managed by the IRIX kernel.
+kernel:process managementprocess:attributesprocess:compositionA process consists of an address space containing the program text and data, and a number of process attributes managed by the IRIX kernel.
 A few examples of process attributes are

-- a unique process ID number

-- machine register contents, representing the current instruction and stack level as well as working data

-- UNIX user and group identities

-- current working directory for file searches
+- process IDa unique process ID number - machine register contents, representing the current instruction and stack level as well as working data - user IDgroup IDUNIX user and group identities - current directorycurrent working directory for file searches - signal handler:as process attributesignal-handling status device driverThere are two system calls that create a process.
+They differ in that one creates a new address space and the other does not.

-- signal-handling status